caoyongji/testnet/docs/design/transaction_types.md

 This destroys some coins in a provable way.
 There will be a merkel tree that stores by address.
 It stores the number of coins that that address has burned.
 Anyone holding the private key for that address can prove how big of a burn they did.

+# coinbase

+This transaction contains the identifier of the account of the miner, so that it can be rewarded.
+It is included in the block by the miner.
+This transaction has no fee.